In early 2020, the Amador Arts Council adopted a Racial Equity & Anti-Racism policy.

-Amador County Arts Council is committed to creating a universal sense of belonging.
+Amador Arts Council is committed to creating a universal sense of belonging.
 This pursuit benefits everyone by making space to critically explore, investigate, and interrogate systems of oppression – systems that undercut fairness across multiple demographics, conditions, and experiences.
-By prioritizing racial equity and anti-racism, everyone will benefit because racial injustice has no place in our work to encouraging, supporting, and promoting ALL arts and cultures in Amador County.
-(Source: California Arts Council)
+By prioritizing racial equity and anti-racism, everyone will benefit because racial injustice has no place in our mission to encourage, support, and promote ALL arts and cultures in Amador County.
+(Original Source: California Arts Council)

 Why should an Arts Council be a leader in Anti-Racism & Racial Equity?